jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 because I am in the ``pumping_python`` folder_. pwd_ shows the path/address to the current folder_ I am in at the moment

 ..
-NOTE:: If you see a different name, you can go to the next step :ref:`how to change directory`
+NOTE:: If you see the same name, skip to the part where I create ``parent``.
+If you see a different name, continue to the next step :ref:`how to change directory`.

 how to change directory
 #################################################################################################